pgphi/Data_Mining_MBTI/README.md

 ### About this Project

 ![User Interface](https://github.com/pgphi/Data_Mining_MBTI/blob/main/img/ui.png)
-      unfortunately, the model size is too large in order to deploy on heroku.
-Hence limits of ressorces we didn't choose a cloud approach for third-           party-deployment i.e. AWS.
+      unfortunately, the size of the pickle file of the model is too large in order to deploy on heroku.
+Hence limits of resources we didn't choose a           cloud approach for third-party-deployment i.e. AWS.

 #### Motivation
 The purpose of this project is, to classify the MBTI 16 personality types based on a given text input.